Guerdy J. Préval: Works

-He had the privilege of exhibiting, in solo and group exhibitions, his work around the world, especially in Hong Kong, Paris, Venice, Rome, Montreal, Toronto, New York City, Miami, Boston, Santo Domingo, Port-au-Prince and Lagos.
+Préval had the privilege of exhibiting, in solo and group exhibitions, his work around the world, especially in Hong Kong, Paris, Venice, Rome, Montreal, Toronto, New York City, Miami, Boston, Santo Domingo, Port-au-Prince and Lagos.
 His works are included in several publications, including the Canadian guide to visual arts, Le Guide Vallée.

-In addition, Guerdy Jacques Preval is pursuing research on the popular Haitian cultural expressions that he regularly publishes in the form of books and articles.
+In addition, Préval is pursuing research on the popular Haitian cultural expressions that he regularly publishes in the form of books and articles.

 The artist, who still lives in Montreal after several attempts to return home, has won several awards and grants to support his creativity from both federal and provincial levels of the Canadian government.